 How MSPs Benefit from Using Browser Wrap Agreements

 As an MSP, you may be familiar with the challenges of getting clients to sign contracts and other legal agreements.
 One of the key strategies for streamlining customer contracting is the use of browser wrap agreements.
 Once your client signs the initial agreement, it agrees to future updates to the terms and conditions without the need for an additional signature.
-The browser wrap works in conjunction with our contracts-as-a-service solution that features frequent updates to insure that your contracts stay up-to-date.
+The browser wrap works in conjunction with our contracts-as-a-service solution that features frequent updates to ensure that your contracts stay up-to-date.

-What is a Browser Wrap Agreement
+What is a Browser Wrap Agreement?